hyperxpro/StreamSockets/README.md

 - `WEBSOCKET_URI` - URI of the WebSocket endpoint.
 - `AUTH_TOKEN` - Authentication token.
 - `ROUTE` - Route to the endpoint.
+- `PING_INTERVAL_MILLIS` - Interval in milliseconds to send ping messages to the server.

 ### Accounts Configuration